qwyeow/JHU_DataScience/ShinyApps/Tweetbot/readme.md

 ![image of tweetbot](https://github.com/qwyeow/JHU_DataScience/blob/master/ShinyApps/Tweetbot/tweetbot_screenshot.png)

- Asistant Professor Kearney is from the Informatics Institute, the School of Journalism, University of Missouri.
+ Michael Kearney is an Asistant Professor at the Informatics Institute, the School of Journalism, University of Missouri.